-Number & size of trees: Our preference is to plant woodlands and we only occasionally plant shelter belts or hedges.
+Number & size of trees: Our preference is to plant woodlands but we occasionally plant shelter belts or hedges.
 We usually plant 250+ saplings (minimum 150) which are 40-60cm tall.
 Saplings are usually planted about 2.5 metres apart as they support each other through root systems, habitat transformation and diminishing wind impacts.